rafaelcastrocouto/torrent-web-tools/README.md

 Generates optimized torrent files from static website files.

 **positional arguments:**
-  * *INPUT* -- One or more files or directories. 'index.html' is required for the torrent to automatically render a web page in the browser.
+  * *INPUT* -- One or more files or directories. 'index.html' must be in the root path of the torrent to automatically render a web page in the browser.

 **optional arguments:**
   * __-h__, __--help__ -- show this help message and exit